Nikita-Belyak/IIASA_TSEP/README.md

 ```julia
 function bi_level_problem_generation(ip::initial_parameters, market::String)
 ```
-That generates the centralised single-level model or bi-level respectfully.
+That generate the centralised single-level model or bi-level model respectfully.

-The parameter __ip__  is a structure that stores attributes for generating JuMP model with the following fileds initial_parameters
+The parameter __ip__  is a structure that stores attributes for generating JuMP model with the following fileds

+initial_parameters

 * num_scen::Int                                     Number of scenarios used in the model